 The Ramen I ate in Japan

-The first time I went to Japan I loved soba and udon, simple and inexpensive dishes consisting of noodles with some side dishes like tempura flakes.
-I also loved the frozen macaroni somen and other variants.
+The first time I went to Japan I loved soba and udon, simple and inexpensive dishes consisting of noodles with some side dishes such as tempura flakes.
+I also loved the somen iced noodles and other variants.

-On the first trip I didn't have good experiences with ramen, I believe I only ate twice.
-On Monday my vision changed completely, I ate several dishes of ramen and I liked them all, it is a disappointment not to find them in Brazil.
+On the first trip I didn't have good experiences with ramen, I believe I have eaten only twice.
+In the second my vision completely changed, I ate several dishes of ramen and I liked all of them, it's a disappointment not to find them in Brazil.

-In the top photo we have one of the first ramen I ate in Japan, his sauce was quite thick, it was interesting, I don't remember the type but it was close to Hamamatsu.
-Some outstanding ramen was this one full of chashu that I ordered in the Izu region.
+In the photo above we have one of the first ramen I ate in Japan, his sauce was quite thick, it was interesting, I don't remember the type but it was close to Hamamatsu.
+Some standout ramen was this one full of chashu I ordered in the Izu region.

 The first ramen below is very spicy, I ate in the region of Sapporo.
-The second is tsukemen, where you simply put the noodles into the sauce ramen and then eat.
+The second is about tsukemen, where you simply put the noodles inside the sauce of ramen and then eat.
 This one I ate in Akihabara with Rodrigo Coelho (Coelho in Japan).

-Finally the best, the famous Black Sapporo Ramen, from a small establishment called Isono Kazuo nearby in Susukino, Sapporo.
-The place is small, opens at 10:00 pm, but there is a huge line of people interested in trying it out.
+Finally, the best, the famous Black Sapporo Ramen, from a small establishment called Isono Kazuo nearby in Susukino, Sapporo.
+The place is small, it opens at 22:00, but there is a huge queue of people interested in trying it out.

 Snacks and Street Food in Japan

-I took thousands of photos, so I decided to assemble them in small thumbnails and talk briefly about each of the images.
-In the first photo starting on the left we have the famous yakitori, I tried a great variety, very good.
+I took thousands of photos, so I decided to assemble them into small thumbnails and talk briefly about each of the images.
+In the first photo starting on the left side we have the famous yakitori, I tried a wide variety, very good.

-The donuts and sweets from the image above I bought using a QR code from a line I got from some friends.
-In the penultimate we have a fish-shaped candy, I don't remember the taste, but it must be fish, I bought it in the Hakone region.
-Finally a traditional Onigiri.
+The donuts and candies in the image above I bought using a QR code from a line I got from some friends.
+In the penultimate one we have a candy in the shape of a fish, I don't remember the taste, but it must be fish, I bought it in the Hakone region.
+Finally a traditional onigiri.

-In the other image we have a traditional hamburger dish from some restaurant that I don't remember, followed by probably Takoyaki.
+In the other image we have a traditional hamburger dish from some restaurant I don't remember, followed by probably takoyaki.
 Then a pretzel from a German restaurant in Hokkaido and then I think snake meat from Little world.

-In the bottom row we have some nikuman from Little World, followed by mini pretzels.
-Finishing the line with some nugets I don't remember what, and another kind of tonkatsu or breaded, but I don't remember that it's not pork.
+On the bottom row we have some nikuman from Little World, followed by mini pretzels.
+Finishing the line with some nugets, I don't remember what, and more a kind of tonkatsu or breaded, but I don't remember that it's not pork.

-Then we have a type of salty snack or potato stick served in a glass of yuzu flavor (Japanese lemon).
+Then we have a type of snack or potato stick served in a yuzu flavored glass (Japanese lemon).
 A coffee drink along with chocolate covered coffee beans and a simple ice cream.
-Finally, we have a delicious hamburger (I believe).
+Finally we have a delicious hamburger (I believe).

-In the bottom one we have Okonomiyaki, amazed, with noodles inside.
-Followed by a delicious burger (I don't remember where) and another hamburger I believe to be from Hokkaido.
-Finally, I believe it is some smoked meat or salami for starters.
+In the first one below we have okonomiyaki, amazing, with macaroni inside.
+Followed by a delicious burger (I don't remember where) and another Hamburger I believe to be from Hokkaido.
+Finally I believe it is some meat or smoked salami starter.

-These dumplings that look like cheese bread are actually sweet and have a creamy filling, I tried them on yakiniku, which represents the second photo in the image.
-Again a hamburger image seen previously and finally Unagidon.
+These cookies that look like Pão de queijo are actually sweet and have a creamy filling, I tried them on yakiniku, which represents the second photo of the image.
+Again an image of a hamburger seen before and finally unagidon.

-In the bottom row we have a tonkatsu bought in the market, followed by a delicious konbini sausage along with aloe yogurt (yummy).
-A tasty chocolate called gaba and another type of chocolate that I can't identify.
+On the bottom line we have a tonkatsu bought in the market, followed by a delicious konbini sausage along with aloe yogurt (yummy).
+A delicious chocolate called gaba and another type of chocolate I can't identify.

-During my first trip I took things that are generally easy to find like Fanta with flavors of peach and melon.
+During my first trip I took the generally easy to find things like Fanta of peach and melon flavors.
 On Monday, a friend made me try unusual things like Kiwi and Aloe yogurt.

-We also tried local beverages like eel-flavored coca cola, Mount Fuji water, plum soda, creamy grape soda, jasmine tea, yuzu tea (Japanese lemon), and we also came across a drink with 96% of alcohol content.
+We also tried local drinks like eel-flavored coca cola, Mt Fuji water, plum soda, creamy grape soda, jasmine tea, yuzu (Japanese lemon) tea, and even came across a drink with an alcohol content of 96%.

-In restaurants I usually drank free drinks that were juice and tea.
-I also really liked iced coffee, I miss that in Brazil.
-I also overreacted with milk chocolate coffee from convenience machines.
+In restaurants I usually had the free drinks which were juice and tea.
+I also really liked the iced coffee, I miss that in Brazil.
+I also overdone the milk chocolate coffee from the convenience machines.